-Once arrested, the person is to be brought before the court by the police and the court will order they be returned to a Correctional Centre to complete the period of imprisonment he/she was undergoing at the time of the release.
+Under Sections 102 to 104 of the Law Enforcement (Powers and Responsibilities) Act 2002, an offender released in error may be arrested by a police officer, without a warrant, and taken before a court.
+The court will then order that the inmate be returned to a Correctional Centre to complete the period of imprisonment he/she was undergoing at the time of the release.
 The court must commit the offender to a Correctional Centre by issue of a warrant.